tsenst/CrowdFlow/README.md

 ## Contact
-If you have any questions or encounter problems regarding the method/code feel free to contact me at [senst@nue.tu-berlin.de](mailto:senst@nue.tu-berlin.de)
+If you have any questions or encounter problems regarding the method/code or want to send us your optical flow benchmark results feel free to contact me at [senst@nue.tu-berlin.de](mailto:senst@nue.tu-berlin.de)